-Visual merchandising is key to a successful product launch.
+Visual merchandising is key to any successful in-store product launch.
 Shoppers are naturally drawn to things that are new.
 Sometimes, despite all of your best efforts, your target customer just needs to see your product in person before buying.
 Customers might feel nervous about dropping their hard-earned dollars on a completely unfamiliar product, even if there’s brand recognition.

 Therefore, take full advantage of your in-store experience to launch new products.
 Make sure your displays across retailers are compliant, strategic, and visual.
 Make a strong first impression on your shoppers.

-Create an Experience Hub
+No. 2: Create an Experience Hub

 Everybody loves to have a good time, and that goes for shoppers too.
 This is why brands are using brick-and-mortar to increase awareness among consumers.